Zachary-MacArthur/Zachary-MacArthur/README.md

 ##
 * 🌱   Currently learning: Linux, Rust, GoLang, Math & Philosophy.
 * 📚   Reading: Pure War by Paul Virilio, The Urth of the New Sun by Gene Wolfe, Hypersea by Mark McMenamin.
-* 💻   Currently building a self-hosted music streaming archive .
+* 💻   Building a self-hosted music streaming archive.
 * 🌐   Experimenting with sound / live coding using MaxMSP, SuperCollider, and Pure Data.
 * 🎓   Bachelor of Fine Arts, B.F.A Major in Intermedia Cyberarts, Minor in Electroacoustic Studies.
 * ⛵   Volunteer Open Library Developer at the Internet Archive.
-* 👾   Hoon Academy graduate 2024 ~narhes-sivsef on Urbit
+* 👾   Hoon Academy graduate 2024 ~narhes-sivsef on Urbit.